ChepteaCatalin/duckduckgo-site-search/README.md

 ## How it works:

 All the extension logic relies on the `content_scripts`.
 On the window `load` event, the search results are queried from the DOM.
-A `MutationObserver` is set up to monitor changes in the search results container, allowing to handle the case where new search results are displayed on the page (i.e. the `more results` button is clicked).
-For each search result with a valid URL, a button `Search this site` button is appended.
+A `MutationObserver` is set up to monitor changes in the search results container, allowing to handle the case where new search results are displayed on the page (i.e. the `More Results` button is clicked).
+For each search result with a valid URL, a `Search this site` button is appended using the DOM API.
 Parsing the URL relies on the `URL` interface.
 If the URL constructor throws an error, the button for the link won't be appended.
 To perform a new search, the search input value is changed to `<query> site:<hostname>`, and a click event is triggered on the search button.

 ## Known issues and limitations: